 Take Action: Try Docxonomy Today

 If your team struggles to find specific documents or pieces of information on internal systems, what we just laid out probably sounds too good to be true.
 But it’s real – and we want to prove it to you.
 You can try Docxonomy today for Free.
 Hook it up, see how it works and see how easy it is to dive deeper into your content than ever before.
-If you like it (spoiler alert: you will), you can add as many users as you like for $15/month each.
+If you like it (spoiler alert: you will), you can add as many users as you like for a low monthly investment.
 If you don’t, we don’t require long-term contracts or charge cancellation fees.
 It’s that simple.

 Sorry, the comment form is closed at this time.